istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 - **Added** stricter validation of CSRs when Istio is functioning as the RA and is configured with an external CA for workload certificate signing.  ([Issue #51966](https://github.com/istio/istio/issues/51966))

-- **Fixed** Removes the currently-document requirement currently in our SPIRE docs to force the SPIRE SDS server use our Istio-default SDS socket name, versus whatever the (user-configurable) SPIRE SDS server socket filename happens to be.
+- **Fixed** Removes the currently-document requirement currently in our SPIRE docs to force the SPIRE SDS server to use Istio-default SDS socket name, versus whatever the (user-configurable) SPIRE SDS server socket filename happens to be.
 This introduces WORKLOAD_IDENTITY_SOCKET_FILE as an agent env var.
-If set to a non-default value, the agent will expect to find a non-Istio SDS server socket at the hardcoded path: `WorkloadIdentityPath/WORKLOAD_IDENTITY_SOCKET_FILE` and will throw an error if no healthy socket found.
-Otherwise it will listen to it.
+If set to a non-default value, the agent will expect to find a non-Istio SDS server socket at the hardcoded path: `WorkloadIdentityPath/WORKLOAD_IDENTITY_SOCKET_FILE` and will throw an error if no healthy socket was found.
+Otherwise, it will listen to it.
 If this is unset, the agent will start and Istio default SDS server instance with a hardcoded path and hardcoded socket file of: `WorkloadIdentityPath/DefaultWorkloadIdentitySocketFile` and listen to it.
 This removes/replaces the agent env var USE_EXTERNAL_WORKLOAD_SDS (added in #45941)
   ([Issue #48845](https://github.com/istio/istio/issues/48845))

 ## Telemetry

-- **Added** access log [formatter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/formatter/formatter) support for OpenTelemetry, users should add CEL/METADATA/REQ_WITHOUT_QUERY commands after all proxies upgraded to 1.23+.
+- **Added** access log [formatter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/formatter/formatter) support for OpenTelemetry, users should add CEL/METADATA/REQ_WITHOUT_QUERY commands after all proxies are upgraded to 1.23+.

-- **Fixed** an issue where status code always unset when using OpenTelemetry Tracing.
+- **Fixed** an issue where the status code was unset when using OpenTelemetry Tracing.
   ([Issue #50195](https://github.com/istio/istio/issues/50195))

 - **Fixed** an issue that span name isn't set when using the OpenTelemetry tracing provider.